 Once you send a reply to the sandbox, the ‘Waiting for a message’ field will update with your message.
 Awesome, your 24-hour session is enabled.
 You're ready to continue the two-way conversation with the sandbox.

-Step 6: Send another reply from the sandbox
+Step 6: Send a reply from the sandbox

 This time you're not limited to a pre-approved WhatsApp Message Template because you're still in the 24-hour two-way conversation window.
 You can reply to the responses and the other way around as much as you wish.